• About

 Information Summary

-Management provides the Board with information on the Company’s performance and appropriate information relating to the agenda prior to Board and Committee meetings.
+Management provides the Board with information on the Company’s performance and appropriate materials relating to the agenda before Board and Committee meetings.

 Audit Committee Terms of Reference